 Food and Refreshments

 Weather permitting, your guides will serve homemade chocolate cake, coffee, and tea on the trail or around an open fire at the camp.
-Reviewers rave about the deliciousness of the cake, with some even requesting recipes!
+Reviewers love the deliciousness of the cake, with some even requesting recipes!
 If the weather isn’t cooperative, you’ll still enjoy snacks at the camp, warm drinks, and a cozy fire, which adds to the overall charm of the experience.

 End of the Tour